 Fixing a broken link using a WordPress plugin is another most convenient and powerful thing.
 If your website is hosted on WordPress CMS, then you’ll find a few most powerful plugins, which can not just detect the broken links for you but also provide an easy option to remove them from your website in a single click.

 For this, you can try using the “Broken Link Checker” plugin which is available in the WordPress repository for free.
 This plugin is really helpful and easy to use.
-It allows not just to check the broken links on your website, but also allows you to change the link or remove the link within a single click.
+It allows you not just to check the broken links on your website but also allows you to change the link or remove the link within a single click.

 The only downside of using this plugin is the consumption of heavy resources.
-It takes a lot more server resources to find the broken links of your website and if you’ve hosted your website on shared hosting, then sometimes you’ll see a slight downtime on your website.
+It takes a lot more server resources to find the broken links of your website, and if you’ve hosted your website on shared hosting, then sometimes you’ll see a slight downtime on your website.

 Frequently Asked Questions (FAQs)